Dolphins stun Raiders 26-25 to move step closer to playoffs

 NOT TUA’S TIME

-Dolphins rookie Tua Tagovailoa struggled to move the ball with his 22 passes gaining only 94 yards.
+Tagovailoa struggled to move the ball with his 22 passes gaining only 94 yards.
 He did connect on a 10-yard TD pass to Gaskin that tied the game in the third quarter, but was pulled in the fourth for Fitzpatrick with the Raiders leading 16-13.
-Fitzpatrick completed two long passes to Mike Gesicki before the drive stalled and the Dolphins settled for a game-tying 22-yard field goal from Sanders.
+Flores said Tagovailoa will start next week.

 WONDERFUL WALLER